 DR HELEN BYRNES

-Apart from her role on the board of VBB, Helen is the current VBB Program Co-ordinator for the Sikkim Anti-Rabies and Animal Health (SARAH) Program.
-For this she works closely with the local co-ordinator Dr Thinlay Bhutia in the management of the program.
+In this capacity, she works closely with the local co-ordinator Dr Thinlay Bhutia in the management of the program.

 Helen joined VBB in 2006 when she volunteered in the SARAH Program.
 She subsequently volunteered on VBB’s Ladakh and Bylakuppe projects before taking on her current roles.
 Helen graduated with first class honours in veterinary science from University of Queensland in 1988 and subsequently completed a Bachelor of Medical Studies and Graduate Certificate in Trade Mark Law and Practice.
 Helen is a member of the Australian College of Veterinary Scientists by examination in pharmacology.
 She also has private veterinary practices in Brisbane, Australia.